 “Victims of labor trafficking may be forced to work in the construction industry, usually within small contracting businesses completing tasks such as roofing, carpentry, welding, electrical work, and masonry on both large commercial construction sites as well as in private homes,” Polaris wrote in its report, The Typology of Modern Day Slavery.

-Whatever the traffickers’ intentions may be, owners and managers of commercial buildings are now facing financial and reputational risk if trafficking occurs on their properties, as advocates and lawyers take aim at property owners.
+Whatever the traffickers’ intentions may be, owners and managers of commercial buildings are now facing risks to their finances and reputations if trafficking occurs on their properties, as advocates and lawyers take aim at property owners.

 “What we know from data in the United States is that 80% of the time it is done at a hotel,” Gow said.
 “We are seeing more lawsuits brought across the country holding property owners liable for crimes committed on their properties.”

 The West Coast-based Guardian Group is made up of former military members and law enforcement experts who spend their days collecting evidence and data online to aid law enforcement in the fight against sex exploitation and human slavery.